rkuma183/wilsonmar.github.io/_posts/2016-10-15-jvm-jprofiler.md

    <img alt="jprofiler_9 2 leakmap-351x68-14kb.jpg" width="351" height="68" src="https://cloud.githubusercontent.com/assets/14143059/19411473/b0fcaacc-92bf-11e6-8b4e-8a1aac2f2d31.jpg">

+   BLAH: Where is this in v9.2?

 0. Check the "Allocations" radio button.

+   QUESTION: How do we know leakMap is within this class?

 0. Select "Cumulated allocation tree".
 0. Click OK.
 0. Right-click to select "Show Source".